MicrosoftDocs/VBA-Docs/api/Access.Hyperlink.Follow.md

 The **Follow** method has the same effect as choosing a hyperlink.

 You can include the **Follow** method in an event procedure if you want to open a hyperlink in response to a user action.
-For example, you may want to open a web page with reference information when a user opens a particular form.
+For example, you may want to open a webpage with reference information when a user opens a particular form.

 When you use the **Follow** method, you don't need to know the address specified by a control's **HyperlinkAddress** property.
 You only need to know the name of the control that contains the hyperlink.
 Conversely, when you use the **[FollowHyperlink](Access.Application.FollowHyperlink.md)** method, you need to specify the address for the particular hyperlink that you wish to follow.